henrikbak/docker-drop/README.md

 # Docker Drop

 A Docker development setup optimized for Drupal 7/8.
-Includes a kickstart command to spin up a new Drupal website from scratch.
-Shortcut aliases are available for a better development workflow.
+It can be used for an existing Drupal website, or you can choose to use one of the kickstart commands to spin up a new Drupal website from scratch.

+Shortcut aliases are available for a more efficient development workflow.

 ## Stack
 |Container|Version|Port|